Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The radiologist will leave the room.
 The CT scanner will be operated from a separate control room.
 You will be able to hear and talk with the staff.

 The table will move into and through the scanner.
 You may hear some whirring and clicking noises.

 You may be asked to hold your breath at times.

 The scan may need to be repeated while you lie face down.

-In most cases, you should be able to return home without help and go back to your normal diet and activities.
-You usually will not need medicines or special instructions.
-But always check with your healthcare provider and the radiology staff if you have any questions.
+In most cases, you should be able to return home without help.
+You can go back to your normal diet and activities.
+You will likely not need medicines or special instructions.
+Talk with your healthcare provider and the radiology staff if you have any questions.